apt-get install w3m w3m-img

-The following command will help us to install the World Wide Web text based client in our Ubuntu machine.
+The following command will help us to install the World Wide Web text based client on our Linux machine.

-After the installation is finished, run the following command to Google from the terminal.
-Note: Use the arrow keys to navigate throug links and boxes and type enter if you want to put text in a box.
+After the installation is finished, run the following command to use google from the terminal.
+Note: Use the arrow keys to navigate through links and boxes and type enter if you want to put text in a box.

-Do you guys use gmail?
-The cool thing is that you can access your gmail account directly from the terminal via the w3m tool.
+Another cool thing is that, you can access your Gmail account directly from the terminal via the w3m tool.

 As you can see from the following screenshot, we are not able to view any image.